Did you paint your furniture with chalk paint? Or did you paint a wall to look like a chalkboard? Are you now tired of looking at it?

 How to Remove Chalk Paint From Glass Step-by-Step

-Maybe someone messed up or got a little too happy with the chalk paint or maybe you meant to paint the glass.
+Maybe someone messed up or got too happy with the chalk paint, or maybe you meant to paint the glass.
 Regardless, below I will give you easy steps to remove a large section of chalk paint from glass.

 Materials You Need